V2dha/NOvid-20/README.md

 # Features
 * A **machine learning based prediction model** that would help to provide the likelihood of the disease based on various factors.

-* An **interactive chatbot** which will resolve all your queries related to the disease and provide implementable solutions to them.
+* An **deep learning based X-Rays Covid Detection** which will detect COVID-19 based on your X-Ray report.

 * Current situation overview in which we would be giving the latest updates and overview of the on-going situation in the form of blogs and newsletters to help you keep track of it.